 The popularity of ballet soared in Russia, and, during the latter half of the 19th century, Russian choreographers and composers took it to new heights.
 Marius Petipa’s The Nutcracker, The Sleeping Beauty and Swan Lake, by Petipa and Lev Ivanov, represent classical ballet in its grandest form.
-The main purpose was to display classical techique — pointe work, high extensions, precision of movement and turn-out (the outward rotation of the legs from the hip)—to the fullest.
+The main purpose was to display classical technique — pointe work, high extensions, precision of movement and turn-out (the outward rotation of the legs from the hip)—to the fullest.
 Complicated sequences that show off demanding steps, leaps and turns were choreographed into the story.
 The classical tutu, much shorter and stiffer than the romantic tutu, was introduced at this time to reveal a ballerina’s legs and the difficulty of her movements and footwork.

 In the early part of the 20th century, Russian choreographers Sergei Diaghilev and Michel Fokine began to experiment with movement and costume, moving beyond the confines of classical ballet form and story.
 Diaghilev collaborated with composer Igor Stravinsky on the ballet The Rite of Spring, a work so different —with its dissonant music, its story of human sacrifice and its unfamiliar movements — that it caused the audience to riot.
 Choreographer and New York City Ballet founder George Balanchine, a Russian who emigrated to America, would change ballet even further.
-He introduced what is now known as neo-classical ballet, a form that expands the classical form.
+He introduced what is now known as neo-classical ballet, an expansion on the classical form.
 He also is considered by many to be the greatest innovator of the contemporary “plotless” ballet.
 With no definite story line, its purpose is to use movement to express the music and to illuminate human emotion and endeavor.
 Today, ballet is multi-faceted.
 Classical forms, traditional stories and contemporary choreographic innovations intertwine to produce the character of modern ballet.

-PBT principal dancer Christopher Budzynski in Septime Webre’s modern take on the traditional story, Cinderella.
-2009
+PBT Principal Christopher Budzynski in Septime Webre’s

 Choreographers continue to create diverse styles of ballets, and ballet companies are giving dance audiences a wide range of experiences in the theater.
 What do you think will be the next phase for ballet?